tiago-web/ExpensifyApp/README.md

 # React - ExpensifyApp
-This is my own aproach of a course project.
+This project is my approach to a course project.

 ## Focus
-This project was designed to create an functional and user friendly interface that allow the user to manage their expenses.
+The application was designed to create a functional and user-friendly interface that allows the user to manage their expenses.

 ## Features
 - Add, edit or remove expenses